richmarisa/forc/source/docs/affiliate-with-forc.md

 ### ASSOCIATE MEMBERSHIP
 An associate membership with the FORC may be requested by a Presbytery in general agreement with FORC doctrine and sacraments.
 This membership must be approved by a Council (See BCO IV, B).

-The complete FORC Book of Church Order is available by clicking on the link at the middle left side of the home page of the website.
+The complete FORC Book of Church Order is <a href="/docs/book-of-order">available here</a>".